James Colville, 1st Lord Colville of Culross: Life

+James VI rewarded him for his service, especially as a diplomat abroad in religious causes, with the lands and Abbey of Culross in June 1592.

 In April 1594, with Edward Bruce, he was sent to London as an ambassador.
 They were to invite Queen Elizabeth to send a representative to the baptism of Prince Henry, discuss the matter of the Earl of Bothwell, Catholics in Scotland, and ask for the yearly sum of money that Elizabeth gave to James VI.
 They were to ensure the money was paid to Thomas Foulis.
 James VI gave Edward Bruce £1,000 Scots for their expenses.
 Colville was to continue to France, and invite Henry IV to send a representative to the christening, investigate the debts and revenues of Mary, Queen of Scots, and if necessary help to bring peace in France with James's cousins, the Dukes of Guise and Mayenne.

 Anthony Bacon, a follower of the Earl of Essex, wrote that Colville came to see Elizabeth again in January 1595 and she was critical of his mission to France.
 After his audience he came out of the queen's privy chamber and asked the Lord Chamberlain, Henry Carey, if he could now see Sir Robert Cecil.
 He was told that Cecil had been in the privy chamber with him.
 Sir George Carey joked that Colville had missed him because he was so little, so short.
 Colville told Bacon that he laughed at this.

 After James VI of Scotland came to the English throne in 1603, Colville was one of James's main supporters in the Jacobean debate on the Union.